toddaustin/css-team-project-2/escape.md

 ### Parameters

-encodeURI accepts only one parameter in the form of a string, it assumes this string is a complete URI which contains character that need to be encoded.
+encodeURI() accepts only one parameter in the form of a string, it assumes this string is a complete URI which contains character that need to be encoded.

 #### URI

 According to Wikipedia
 > a Uniform Resource Identifier (URI) is a string of characters used to identify a resource.
 Such identification enables interaction with representations of the resource over a network, typically the World Wide Web, using specific protocols.
+Usually a URI is a string that you want to add to a URL but it contains special characters that need encodeing in order to be used by the browser.

 ## Example 1